-Alignment with Green Bond Principles 2017/Sustainability Bond Guidelines 2017
+Alignment with Green Bond Principles, 2018 and Sustainability Bond Guidelines, 2018

 Sustainalytics recognizes that the DBJ Sustainability Bond is not exclusively project based, i.e. DBJ may also allocate the net proceeds to finance lending and investment activities in companies.
-Sustainalytics recognizes that (i) the Green Bond Principles and Sustainability Bond Guidelines prefer project based lending, and that (ii) in general, there is lesser transparency associated with reporting on non-project based financing.
-However, DBJ has confirmed to Sustainalytics a commitment to disclosure and transparency, and has also made a commitment, where and to the extent possible, to track projects (including without limitation capital expenditure, operation, maintenance and R&D) to which the net proceeds, or an amount equal to the net proceeds, of the DBJ Sustainability Bond are (deemed to be) allocated, through their corporate lending and investment activities.
+Sustainalytics recognizes that (i) the Green Bond Principles and Sustainability Bond Guidelines prefer project-based lending, and that (ii) in general, there is less transparency associated with reporting on non-project-based financing.
+However, DBJ has confirmed to Sustainalytics a commitment to disclosure and transparency, and has also made a commitment, to the extent possible, to track projects (including without limitation capital expenditure, operation, maintenance and R&D) to which the net proceeds, or an amount equal to the net proceeds, of the DBJ Sustainability Bond are (deemed to be) allocated, through their corporate lending and investment activities.
 Sustainalytics also recognizes that DBJ is subject to confidentiality constraints when reporting on the DBJ Sustainability Bond.
 Taking into account this constraint, their commitment and the nature of the relevant eligible projects/businesses, Sustainalytics is of the opinion that the DBJ Sustainability Bond is transparent.

-Based on Sustainalytics' assessment of the ERLP, GBC, and GRESB programs, Sustainalytics is of the opinion that the DBJ Sustainability Bond creates impact in the context of particularly Japan as well as the world, and contributes to DBJ's sustainability strategy and objective.
+Based on Sustainalytics' assessment of the ERLP, GBC, and GRESB programs, Sustainalytics is of the opinion that the DBJ Sustainability Bond creates positive impact in Japan and contributes to DBJ's sustainability strategy and objective.

-While the DBJ Sustainability Bond is not exclusively project based, DBJ may allocate the net proceeds to finance lending and investment activities to companies that meet well established impact criteria.
+While the DBJ Sustainability Bond is not exclusively project-based, DBJ may allocate the net proceeds to finance lending and investment activities to companies that meet well established impact criteria.
 Sustainalytics considers the DBJ Sustainability Bond to be transparent and to create credible impact.
-In this sense, Sustainalytics is of the opinion that the DBJ Sustainability Bond aligns with the Green Bond Principles 2017, and the Sustainability Bond Guidelines 2017.
+In this sense, Sustainalytics is of the opinion that the DBJ Sustainability Bond aligns with the Green Bond Principles, 2018 and the Sustainability Bond Guidelines, 2018.
 For details please see Appendix 6.